Belfast City Hall: Interior

 The interior has a number of notable features including the Porte-Cochère and Grand Entrance, the Grand Staircase, the Reception Room and the Banqueting Hall.
 The roof above the Banqueting Hall was destroyed during the Belfast blitz on the night of 4/5 May 1941 and had to be rebuilt.

-Carrara, Pavonazzo and Brescia marbles are used extensively throughout the building as are stained glass windows featuring among others the Belfast Coat of Arms, portraits of Queen Victoria and William III and shields of the Provinces of Ireland.
+Carrara, Pavonazzo and Brescia marbles are used extensively throughout the building as are stained glass windows featuring among others the Belfast coat of arms, portraits of Queen Victoria and William III and shields of the provinces of Ireland.
 There is also a stained glass window commemorating the 36th (Ulster) Division.

+Parts of Belfast City Hall are open to the public, with a permanent exhibition opening in 2017.
+Visitors can also book guided tours of the City Hall with access to areas usually closed to the public.

 Grounds and public memorials

-The memorial to Sir Edward Harland, the former head of the Harland and Wolff shipyard and Lord Mayor of Belfast, was sculpted by Sir Thomas Brock and unveiled by the Earl of Glasgow on 23 June 1903.
+The memorial to Sir Edward Harland, the former head of the Harland & Wolff shipyard and Lord Mayor of Belfast, was sculpted by Sir Thomas Brock and unveiled by the Earl of Glasgow on 23 June 1903.
 The statue of Queen Victoria also by Brock was unveiled by King Edward VII on 27 July 1903.
 The Titanic Memorial in Belfast was dedicated in June 1920.

 The grounds also house Northern Ireland's main war memorial, the Garden of Remembrance and Cenotaph, unveiled in 1929.
 There is also a granite column dedicated to the American Expeditionary Force, many of whom were based in Belfast prior to D-Day, unveiled in 1943.

 A 6 ft memorial to Leading Seaman James Magennis VC, made from Portland stone and bronze, was erected in the grounds in October 1999.

 On 3 January 2006 Belfast City Councillors ratified a plan to erect a statue to the late Belfast footballer George Best in the grounds of the City Hall.
 Following approval from the Best family, the George Best Memorial Trust was created in December 2006.
 The trust's patron David Healy contributed £1,000 to the estimated total cost of £200,000.